English Words of no Apparent Greek Origin

 Etymology of climate

-The word climate derives from the Latin clima (gen. climatis) “region, slope of the Earth,”, which is a transliteration of the Greek clima (region, zone; κλίμα) from the verb clino (to slope, incline, bend; κλίνω) thus “slope of the Earth from equator to pole,”
+The word climate derives from the Latin clima (gen. climatis) “region, slope of the Earth,”, which is a transliteration of the Greek clima (region, zone; κλίμα)

 From the same root